mccarrion/bevy_2D_topdown_game/README.md

-# bevy_game
+# bevy_topdown_2D_game
-A basic Rust game made with the Bevy game engine.
+Currently, this game is a square with a top-down camera that moves with the player.